 9. Organize QR Codes in Campaigns

-This is useful if you run multiple campaigns and create many QR Codes.
+Organizing QR Codes in campaigns is useful if you run multiple campaigns and create many QR Codes.
 Or if you manage QR Codes for multiple campaigns.

-Campaign Management allows you to organize and manage QR codes in a systematic way.
+QR Code Campaign Management allows you to organize and manage QR codes in a systematic way.

 For example: Deactivate an entire campaign in one go instead of deactivating 20 QR Codes one by one.
 See analytics at campaign-level instead of QR Code-level.